jackzzs-lab/deepdocking-gui/README.md

 - path_adt_scripts: path to folder with AutodockTools python scripts (prepare_receptor4.py, etc etc..)

 ## 1. Starting up the GUI
-After installation, a new Conda environment on your local device called *DeepDockingLocal* should now be available.
-To start up the GUI, activate the *DeepDockingLocal* environment then navigate to `Deep-Docking/GUI` and run the appropriate command to start up the server.
+After installation, a new Conda environment on your local device called *app-deepdocking-gui* should now be available.
+To start up the GUI, activate the *app-deepdocking-gui* environment then navigate to `Deep-Docking/GUI` and run the appropriate command to start up the server.

 For mac and linux:
 ```bash